-Since 2015 I’ve been studying, living and sharing sacred seasonal and cyclic living through Goddess spirituality – initiating as Priestess of Brighid (Goddess of healing, inspiration and transformation) in January 2020, through the Glastonbury Goddess Temple, and in March 2020 I commenced the study of Druidry through registration at the Bardic Grade with the Order of Bards, Ovates and Druids.
+And since 2015 I’ve been studying, living and sharing sacred seasonal and cyclic living through Goddess spirituality – initiating as Priestess of Brighid (Goddess of healing, inspiration and transformation) in January 2020, after a two-year training through the Glastonbury Goddess Temple, and in March 2020 I commenced the study of Druidry through registration at the Bardic Grade with the Order of Bards, Ovates and Druids.

-I’m also a nature-lover; a moon-gazer; a tree-hugger; a cloud-watcher; and a highly sensitive person.
+I’m a nature-lover; a moon-gazer; a tree-hugger; a cloud-watcher; an avid reader, and a highly sensitive person.

-~ Let me help you answer your call to live a soul-led life ~
+~ Let me help you guide you home to a deeply-rooted sense of self ~

 I see you…